What a couple of weeks I have had....

 First to a dairy in Hjaltadalur - Garðakot where Ása and Pálmi were our hosts, here we had the new beer from Skagafjörður as well as cheeses made here from local milk in the KS production facility in Sauðárkrókur.

+This is an ultra modern dairy farm, the cows are indoors but able to move around freely between areas, they also choose when to be milked and head over to the milking station where they wait patiently in line for their turn.
 The milking is done by a "robot" that has sensors to find the teats, hook on and milk, each cow has a necklace on with a computer chip so the system knows when it was last milked etc. so if it comes too soon to be milked it gets rejected and sent back into the open space.

 Next we headed to Hofsós where our Nordic friends could go and swim in our new pool.... it really is lovely.
 A pity though that it was so overcast - you can barely see Drangey out there in the distance.